NCBI-Hackathons/VirusFriends/README.md

 This is an implementation that is inpired on work developed on previous NCBI-hackatons as part of the Virus Discovery Project, the natural histor of this work is: SIDEARM --> Virome Sniff --> ViruSpy --> EndoVir --> VirusFriends
 VirusFriends is the latest stage of the [Virus Discovery Project] (https://osf.io/4cn3j/) developed at several NCBI-sponsored hackathons

+##Pipeline

+VirusFriends is a bioinformatics tool that discovers viruses in Whole Shotgun Sequence metagenomic samples in the Sequence Read Archive.
+In addition to identification and quantification of known viruses in metagenomes, VirusFriends also allows for identification of novel viruses in metagenomic samples.
+VirusFriends uses Magic-BLAST to screen metagenomes from the SRA for presence of reads that map to the NCBI Viral RefSeq database or a custom user-specified reference database.
+For a given reference, statistics are output that include read coverage, and numbers of reads mapped at various levels of sequence identity.
+Novel viruses are identified by de-novo assembly and iteratively searching for reads that map to the 5’ and 3’ ends of a given contig to extend the contig’s length.

+##Use Cases

+###HIV

+###Ebola

+###crAssphage

+###Picobirnavirus

+###VirusFriends with any nucleotides database

+##Quick Start

+##Dependencies

+Python 3.5
+Megahit v1.1.2
+Blast 2.7
+SPAdes v3.11.1
+Samtools 1.6
+Biopython v.
+Sra-toolkit v.2.8.2
+git version 2.7.4
+Pysam 0.13

+##Stats on good and weak hits

+##Installation
 Overview Diagram
 ![VirusFriends Pipeline](images/Workflow.png)
 Step 1.
 Screen a set of SRA datasets for viral reference genomes and keep the "very good" hits and "weak hits"